A Geometry Map-Based Site-Specific Propagation Channel Model for Urban Scenarios

+However, when attempting to characterize multiple diffraction chains, most of these existing models remain deeply constrained by the traditional ray-tracing paradigm.
+Their core computational processes rely heavily on exhaustive path enumeration and recursive ray branching.
+In dense urban canyons with numerous building edges, this explicit tracking of individual ray trajectories leads to a prohibitive exponential explosion in computational complexity.
+Furthermore, existing deterministic engines typically treat massive 3D building databases as static, undifferentiated geometric inputs, lacking a dynamic mechanism to intelligently distill raw map data into the essential physical boundary conditions required by UTD.
+Consequently, there remains a critical methodological gap: achieving the rigorous physical fidelity of UTD-based multi-diffraction while fundamentally circumventing the computational bottleneck of traditional ray enumeration.

-In this paper, we propose a geometry map-based propagation model that extracts key geometric parameters from a 3D urban map and incorporates UTD to recursively compute multiple diffraction fields, enabling the derivation of essential channel characteristics such as path loss, multipath delay, and Doppler distributions.
+To bridge this gap, this paper proposes a novel geometry map-based propagation model that transitions the multi-diffraction computation from conventional path-enumeration to a stepwise recursive field transfer architecture.
+By intelligently extracting key geometric parameters from a 3D urban map, the model incorporates UTD to propagate the electric field layer-by-layer across successive scattering points.
+This methodology enables the accurate derivation of essential channel characteristics, such as path loss and Doppler distributions, without explicitly evaluating the full propagation integral for every single combinatorial path.
 The main contributions are summarized as follows: